bevyengine/bevy-website/content/learn/book/introduction/features/_index.md

 ## Data Driven and Massively Parallel

 * Built on top of the <a href="https://github.com/TomGillen/legion" target="_blank">Legion</a> Entity Component System (ECS)
-* Simple data processing model
+* Simple data processing model:
-    * All game logic is broken up into:
     * Components: just normal structs
     * Entities: sets of components
+    * Resources: global data
-        * Systems: iterate over entities/components and perform logic
+    * Systems: functions that iterate over entities/components and perform logic
 * Cache friendly: Legion is an archetypal ECS.
 It lays out components in memory to maximize query performance
 * Parallel by default: Legion analyzes system dependencies and automatically executes them in parallel

 ## Modular Plugin-Based Design

-* All Bevy logic is implemented as [Plugins](/learn/book/apps/plugins).
+* All Bevy logic is implemented as [Plugins](/learn/book/getting-started/plugins).
 This includes all engine logic _and_ game logic.
 * Dynamic plugin loading (optional)

 ## Modern Renderer